 | Compile from source | Python Source | Latest 3.13.x | Manual rebuilds | Custom flags, free-threaded testing, air-gapped hosts |

-These steps cover Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS.
-Follow the version-specific sections below because Ubuntu 26.04 installs Python 3.13 from the official repositories, while 22.04 and 24.04 use the Deadsnakes PPA or a source build.
+Ubuntu 26.04 LTS installs Python 3.13 from the official repositories, while 22.04 and 24.04 LTS use the Deadsnakes PPA or a source build.
+Follow the section that matches your release.

-Understand Support and Compatibility Limits
+Python 3.13 Support and Compatibility Limits on Ubuntu

 - Ubuntu repository availability varies: Ubuntu 26.04 LTS ships Python 3.13, while Ubuntu 24.04 LTS and 22.04 LTS require the Deadsnakes PPA or a source build.